-Felix obtained a BSc in Psychology and MSc in Cognitive Neuroscience at the Radboud University in Nijmegen.
-For his Master research, he joined the Donders Institute’s Predictive Brain lab headed by Prof. Floris de Lange, where he investigated the interaction between bottom-up attention and expectation.
-After completing his Master’s, Felix joined Prof. Alan Sanfey’s Decision Neuroscience lab as a Research Assistant (RA) and lab manager (also at the Donders).
-Here, he developed an interest in decision-making and became familiar with incorporating a variety of research methods, such as threat of shock, psychophysiology, and computational modeling.
-Following this novel interest, he then joined the EPAN lab as RA to set up the new Dare2Approach ERC-CoG project.
-Since 2019 he continues to work on this project as a PhD student.
+Felix obtained his background in Psychology (BSc) and Cognitive Neuroscience (MSc) at the Radboud University in Nijmegen.
+After completing his Master’s, Felix joined Prof. Alan Sanfey’s Decision Neuroscience lab as a Research Assistant (RA) and lab manager where he developed an interest in decision-making.
+Here he also became familiar with incorporating a variety of research methods, such as threat of electrical shock, physiology, and computational modeling.
+He next joined the EPAN lab as RA to set up the new Dare2Approach ERC-CoG project.
+Since 2019 he worked on this project as a PhD student.

 Publications